ssborbis/ContextSearch-web-ext/README.md

 # ContextSearch web-ext

-Temporary addon for context searching in FF 57+ until an API is added
+Temporary addon for context-menu search engine list in FF 57+ until an API is added
 ## What it does

-Displays a context menu for selected text to search using a chosen engine
+Load your current search engines into a context menu for easily searching selected text
 ## What it shows

-* search engines
+* search engine choices in context menu